ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 NOTE that I have noticed some descrepencies between the plugin annotations which call REFID = 1/0 and that of comparing the REF amino acid by VEP in the dataset to itself.
 This is due to the fact that the paralogous variant VEP is referring to is simply not in the dataset that I am annotating back to.
 As a result, it is best to make sure that the ref alleles are indeed the same when processing in R.

-The annotataion of the entire clinvar set as of 2018:
+The annotataion of the entire clinvar set as of 2018 - data taken from https://github.com/macarthur-lab/clinvar/tree/master/output/b38/single :

 Taking only the 8 sarcomeric genes: